Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: The two approximate eigenfunctions

 Note that in the approximate eigenfunction equation \eqref{eq:eigenfunctions_phi10} the estimate \eqref{est:pointwise_Ri} quantify how much $R_i$ is negligible compared with $\lambda_i\phi_i$.
 We have roughly $|\phi_i|\approx (\nu+|z-a|)^{-4} (\nu+|z+a|)^{-4}\langle z \rangle^C $ by Proposition \ref{prop:phi1inn} and Proposition \ref{pr:phi1out}, so that \eqref{est:pointwise_Ri} shows that $R_i$ gains a $|\log \nu|^{i-2}$ factor, as well as a $(\nu+|z\mp a|)^2$ factor near $\pm a$.

 \end{remark}

-The proof of Proposition \ref{prop:eigen} consists of several steps : \\ - In subsection \ref{sec:inner-eigenfunction}, we construct an inner approximate eigenfunction located on $|z\pm a| \ll 1$, where the linearized operator behaves like the one generated by linearization around one bubble.
-The Poison field generated by other bubble can be approximated by a truncated Taylor expansion, from which we can compute its effect up to any accuracy order. \\ - In subsection \ref{sec:outer-eigenfunction}, we construct an outer approximate eigenfunction located on $|z \pm a| \sim 1$, where we eliminate the effect of the nonlocal term, for which the linearized operator behaves like the one of Fokker-Planck type operator with a singular potential.\\ - In subsection \ref{sec:matched-asymptotic}, we perform a matched asymptotic expansion on the common region that gives approximate eigenvalues.
-We also derive various estimate concerning the approximate eigenfunctions and the generated error.
+The proof of Proposition \ref{prop:eigen} consists of several parts represented in different subsections: \begin{itemize} \item In subsection \ref{sec:inner-eigenfunction}, we construct an inner approximate eigenfunction located on $|z\pm a| \ll 1$, where the linearized operator behaves like the one generated by linearization around one bubble.
+The Poison field generated by other bubble can be approximated by a truncated Taylor expansion, from which we can compute its effect up to any accuracy order. \item In subsection \ref{sec:outer-eigenfunction}, we construct an outer approximate eigenfunction located on $|z \pm a| \sim 1$, where we eliminate the effect of the nonlocal term, for which the linearized operator behaves like the one of Fokker-Planck type operator with a singular potential. \item In subsection \ref{sec:matched-asymptotic}, we perform a matched asymptotic expansion on the common region that gives approximate eigenvalues.
+We also derive various estimate concerning the approximate eigenfunctions and the generated error. \end{itemize}